 Diets allowing 1 g of sodium require further restriction of commonly eaten foods.
 Special “low-sodium” products are available to facilitate such diets.
 These diets are difficult for most people to follow and are generally reserved for hospitalized patients, most commonly those with heart failure, chronic kidney disease, or severe liver disease and ascites.

 Traditional fat-restricted diets are useful in the treatment of fat malabsorption syndromes.
 Such diets will improve the symptoms of diarrhea with steatorrhea independent of the primary physiologic abnormality by limiting the quantity of fatty acids that reach the colon.
 The degree of fat restriction necessary to control symptoms must be individualized.
 Patients with severe malabsorption can be limited to 40–60 g of fat per day.
 Diets containing 60–80 g of fat per day can be designed for patients with less severe abnormalities.

 Fat-restricted diets that specifically restrict saturated fats are the mainstay of dietary treatment of hyperlipidemia with elevated low-density lipoprotein cholesterol (see Chapter 28).
-Similar diets are often recommended for the prevention of coronary ...
+Similar diets are often recommended for the prevention ...